Uneven Floors in Your Home

 Was your house built before 2001?
 If so, there is a decent chance that it was built on spot footing rather than continuous footing.
 Spot footing means that your foundation is supported in separate places, rather than by one connected support system.
 After some time, as the soil underneath your foundation loses strength because of expansion, your foundation will begin to sink.
 A spot footing will cause differential settlement, where various parts of your foundation settle at different rates.
 CNT Foundations will install a continuous footing that connects all of your footings so your home won't settle unevenly and cause uneven floors in your home.

-In case you're searching for foundation repair contractors in North Charleston, call CNT Foundation today!
+In case you're searching for foundation repair contractors in Charleston, call CNT Foundation today!
 Our experts are committed to giving the best customer service in South Carolina.
 We believe in getting a job right the first time with the goal that you can focus on building memories in your home.
 Call 843-405-7022 today for a free meeting with our estimators.